peering-manager/peering-manager/docs/introduction.md

 ## What Peering Manager Is Not

-While NetBox strives to cover many areas of network management, the scope of its feature set is necessarily limited.
-This ensures that development focuses on core functionality and that scope creep is reasonably contained.
-To that end, it might help to provide some examples of functionality that NetBox **does not** provide:

-* BGP monitoring
+* A BGP monitoring system
-* Configuration management
+* A configuration management system
-* Replacement for PeeringDB, IX-API or IXP Manager
+* A replacement for PeeringDB, IX-API or IXP Manager
-* Autonomous system ranking and discovery
+* An autonomous system ranking and discovery

 That said, Peering Manager _can_ be used to great effect in populating external tools with the data they need to perform these functions.